kottans/frontend-2019-p2p/code-review-guidelines.md

   4. Use `innerHTML` instead

 **Use of `window.event` property**
 [`window.event`](https://developer.mozilla.org/en-US/docs/Web/API/Window/event) is not universally supported and should be avoided.
-Notably fails in FireFox with error message "window.event is undefined".
+Notably fails in Firefox with error message "window.event is undefined".
 Use `event` passed to event handler function:

 ```javascript
 // Before
 someElement.addEventListener('click', function() {
     const value = event.target.value;
     // do something